yakkomajuri/yakkomajuri.github.io/pages/blog/goals-for-2023.md

 template: blog
 ---

-_02/02/2023_
+_04/02/2023_

 # Goals for 2023

 I don't remember the last time I set goals for myself the new year.
 I generally operate day-to-day with some objectives in mind but have traditionally not been great at setting concrete goals, so I thought I'd give this a try this year.

 I also decided I'll post them publicly as a way to keep myself accountable and spark reflection.
-I'm sure it's not too uncommon of a practice but I personally got the idea from [Paul D'Ambra], who works with me.
+I'm sure it's not too uncommon of a practice but I personally got the idea from [Paul D'Ambra](https://pauldambra.dev/2023/01/year-notes.html), who works with me.

 Another thing I decided to do was group the goals into larger "objectives".
 These are lifelong and not things that can be "achieved", but rather things that I'd like to constantly strive for.
 One potential shortcoming of goals is how either failing to achieve them or achieving them can cause a sense of emptiness that takes away from the significance of the process itself.